 The company is perfect.
 The team members are experienced and dynamic.
 You agree with the company mission and can see yourself sitting behind a desk in the office, putting your expertise to terrific use and helping the business to succeed.
 But there’s no job for you there.
 At least, not yet.

 Unfortunately, this is often the reality of job hunting.
 But if you feel strongly drawn towards a particular company, and you believe that you could be a great employee there, don’t give up and move on.
 You can, and should get in touch to express your passion, your experience, and how you believe you can contribute.
-Submit a speculative application.
-While it’s unlikely to result in a job straight away, a speculative application is a strong way to make yourself known, either for positions that may be available but not advertised, or for any future openings.
+Submit a spontaneous application.
+While it’s unlikely to result in a job straight away, a spontaneous application is a strong way to make yourself known, either for positions that may be available but not advertised, or for any future openings.

-The number of job vacancies never publicly advertised make up such a large percentage of openings that there is even a name for this sector: the hidden job market.
+The number of job vacancies never publicly advertised makes up such a large percentage of openings that there is even a name for this sector: the hidden job market.
 Certain companies, and even entire industries, are more likely to lean on private networks or referrals to fill available roles quickly, rather than going through a public job posting process.
 So there’s a high likelihood that the perfect role for you is out there, but not advertised.

-More significantly, a speculative application is useful for making a positive introduction to a hiring manager for potential roles in the future.
+More significantly, a spontaneous application is useful for making a positive introduction to a hiring manager for potential roles in the future.
 It gets your foot in the door, so to speak.
-It may also be an opportunity for you to sell yourself, your experience and your knowledge of the company and its vision by suggesting to an employer that they need a role they simply haven’t yet thought of.
+It may also be an opportunity for you to sell yourself, your experience, and your knowledge of the company and its vision by suggesting to an employer that they need a role they simply haven’t yet thought of.

-If you’re applying for a position that is unlikely to exist yet, consider sending a speculative application in the discovery phase of a job search.
+If you’re applying for a position that is unlikely to exist yet, consider sending a spontaneous application in the discovery phase of a job search.
 This is when you’re interested in a new position but not actively in need of one.
 This way, you’re not placing too much faith in the application, and have plenty of time to create a long-lead introduction to the company.

 It can also be helpful to pay attention to tech and business news, noting startup companies that have recently completed fundraising rounds.
 This is likely to mean that they will be hiring very soon.

-When you’re writing a cover letter for a speculative application, you won’t have a specific job description to guide you.
+When you’re writing a cover letter for a spontaneous application, you won’t have a specific job description to guide you.
 This can be frustrating because it’s more difficult to clearly explain how your experience and skills fit a particular set of requirements without a framework.
 However, it can also be liberating, allowing you to be broader in your personal pitch.

 The main idea, as with any cover letter, is to sell your expertise, your knowledge of the company and your belief that you have what it takes to help their business succeed.
 While the body of your email should be crisp and digestible, your cover letter is where you can make the most compelling case for your candidacy.

 Even though there is no bullet list of job duties that you can reference, you can infer from the company’s products and services what your work there might involve.
-After, you can elaborate on how you would excel by using specific examples from your past experience as reference.
+After, you can elaborate on how you would excel by using specific examples from your past experience as a reference.

 Next comes the hard part: being patient.
 It’s best not to expect any news, and certainly not straight away.
-You may not hear back after sending a speculative application at all.
+You may not hear back after sending a spontaneous application at all.
 The company might simply not respond to unsolicited applications.
 Even if you made a good impression, it may be months before a role is open that fits your experience.
 In such cases, you can follow up with a friendly email.

-Give it at least two weeks before following up to your first email, and then leave any subsequent unsolicited contact to once every few months.
+Give it at least two weeks before following up on your first email, and then leave any subsequent unsolicited contact to once every few months.
 Any more than that, and you risk seeming less like an interested and passionate candidate, and more like a nuisance.